Fools on the Hill

 |If you find this series of value, please send a donation of $2 to TLD when you read a new installment.
 More information appears below.|

 December 4, 2007

 1. As Strakon recently pointed out in one of his off-site links, the Anti-Defamation League is calling on GOP presidential candidate Rep. Ron Paul to disassociate himself from "extremist hate groups."
-The ADL is right to worry about Congressman Paul, since one naturally associates so many of his stands with national socialism such as his support for the gold standard and Austrian School economics, and his opposition to imperialism, welfare programs, and crackdowns on civil liberties in the name of domestic wars on terror or (certain) drugs.
-Therefore, I have taken the liberty of drafting a statement for Dr. Paul disassociating himself from any such unsavory associations:
+The ADL is right to worry about Congressman Paul, since opposition to imperialism, government welfare programs, crackdowns on civil liberties in the name of domestic wars on terror or (certain) drugs, and support for the gold standard and Austrian School economics, are all policies one naturally associates with national socialists.
+Therefore, I have taken the liberty of drafting a statement for Dr. Paul disassociating himself from any unsavory associations:

 "As a believer in limited, constitutional government and individual liberty, I renounce any and all association with anyone promulgating any form of national socialism or fascism.
 Therefore, I will not endorse or encourage my supporters to vote for Rudy Giuliani, Mitt Romney, John McCain, Mike Huckabee, or Fred Thompson should any of those men defeat me in the GOP presidential primaries.
 Of course, I will also caution my followers against supporting any of the national socialists running as 'Democrats.'"